freezombie/School/README.md

 # School
 Some of the schoolwork I could find and think might be relevant.
-Most have so much extra things i decided to exclude them and instead just list my relevant grades instead:
+Most have so much extra things i decided to exclude them and instead just list my relevant grades:

 OAMK:<br>
 Tietotekniikka työvälineenä